Disease/Disorder

 Careful palpation of the anterior chest wall using a single digit to reproduce concordant pain.
 Auscultate lungs for possible respiratory etiology and examine the skin to rule out rashes or other lesions, e.g., vesicular or dermatomal patterned.

-Maneuvers, such as the “crowing rooster” and horizontal arm flexion maneuvers, have also been found to be useful.
-A study involving 1212 patients, done in an outpatient primary care setting, showed that the presence of at least two of four specific features (localized muscle tension, stinging pain, pain reproducible by palpation, and absence of cough) was associated with a diagnosis of chest wall syndrome, with 63 percent sensitivity and 79 percent specificity.16
+Maneuvers, such as the “crowing rooster,” in which the patient is seated with either hands clasped behind the back of their head or shoulders abducted to 90 degrees and the examiner applies a superior-posterior directed force while the patient extends their neck to illicit symptoms.
+Horizontal arm flexion maneuvers can also be performed to reproduce symptoms and involve the patient flexing an arm anteriorly to the chest while rotating their head towards the ipsilateral shoulder while the examiner applies a steady, prolonged horizontal traction.2 A study involving 1212 patients, done in an outpatient primary care setting, showed that the presence of at least two of four specific features (localized muscle tension, stinging pain, pain reproducible by palpation, and absence of cough) was associated with a diagnosis of chest wall syndrome, with 63 percent sensitivity and 79 percent specificity.17

 Functional assessment